Strange quark as a probe for new physics in the Higgs sector: Additional discussion on PID reach by various PID techniques

 \section{Additional discussion on PID reach by various PID techniques}

-It has been pointed many times that the only way to reach $\pi$/$K$ separation at \unit[30--40]{GeV} is to use a gaseous RICH.
+To reach a good $\pi$/$K$ separation at \unit[30--40]{GeV}, one has two choices: either a gaseous RICH detector or a very large TPC using $dE/dx$.
 To demonstrate this, we use Fig.~\ref{fig:kaon_pion_separation}, which shows the $\pi$/$K$ separation versus particle momentum for different radiators, solid, liquid, and gaseous, and two different values of total Cherenkov angle resolution, $\sigma_\textrm{tot} = 0.5$ and \unit[1]{mrad}~\cite{Papanestis:2020, PapanestisConf}.
 In practice, the resolution tends to be worse when all contributions are included.

-Fig.~\ref{fig:lots_of_kaon_pion_separation} shows a PID performance~\cite{Vavra} for a TOF counter with \unit[1.8]{m} flight path, the SuperB drift chamber $dE/dx$, the BaBar DIRC, the Belle-II time-of-propagation (TOP) counter, and aerogel detectors within SuperB~\cite{SuperB:2013} and Belle-II~\cite{BelleII:2010}.
-One can see that a TOF detector with even \unit[100]{ps} resolution would fill up a hole in drift chamber $dE/dx$ near \unit[$\sim$1]{GeV}.
-We also see that the cluster counting $dE/dx$ method improves the PID when compared to a classical $dE/dx$ in the SuperB drift chamber, and that even a high-performance TOF counter with \unit[25]{ps} resolution has a limited reach of up to only \unit[$\sim$3]{GeV}.
+Fig.~\ref{fig:lots_of_kaon_pion_separation} shows a PID performance~\cite{Vavra} for a TOF counter with \unit[1.8]{m} flight path, the SuperB drift chamber $dE/dx$, the BaBar DIRC, the Belle-II time-of-propagation (TOP) counter, aerogel detectors within SuperB~\cite{SuperB:2013} and Belle-II~\cite{BelleII:2010}, and ILD TPC $dE/dx$ MC simulation~\cite{ILDConceptGroup:2020}.
+We see that the cluster counting method improves the PID when compared to classical $dE/dx$ in the SuperB drift chamber; however, it has to be yet demonstrated that it is usable in the ILD environment (so far this technique was demonstrated only in test beams and is currently being investigated~\cite{Bedeschi:2022rnj} as an option for the FCC-ee detectors~\cite{Bernardi:2022hny}).

 \FloatBarrier